mikey-t/db-migrations-dotnet/docs/DbMigrationsDotnet.md

 ## Using `db-migrations-dotnet` in Non-Dotnet Projects

 This project is geared towards using dotnet and EntityFramework for migrations, but there is no direct connection between the migrations project and the application that requires access to your database.
-This means you can use this project to manage a database for any type of project, as long as there is an EntityFramework driver for the database type and you have an implementation for the `DbSetup`, `DbSettings` and `IDbSetupContext` C# classes from this project.
+This means you can use this project to manage a database for any type of project, as long as there is an EntityFramework provider for the database type and you have an implementation for the `DbSetup`, `DbSettings` and `IDbSetupContext` C# classes from this project.

 ## Specify a Different Dotnet Version for Bootstrapped Console App